robbrad/UKBinCollectionData/wiki/Councils.md

 - `-s` - skip get URL
 - `-u` - UPRN

 Note: To get the UPRN, you will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search).
-Post code isn't parsed by this script, but you can pass it in double quotes.
+Postcode isn't parsed by this script, but you can pass it in double quotes.

 ---